Art Exhibition

 via UCL SU Volunteering Service

 This program is a collaborative effort between Outward and ARTSMH, facilitated by the UCL SU Volunteering Service.
 Over the course of two months, we offered a series of engaging art workshops (digital art & painting), psychoeducation and cyber safety education.
-Click to find out more about Outward.
-Don't hesitate to get in touch if you're interested in collaborating with us!

 Click the button below to see our programme highlight.